-The stray Vacancy round is the most complex offline counseling process of direct medical college admission.
-In this round, the college authorities conduct counseling based on the list of students who have not been allotted any seats in any round of counseling.
+The stray Vacancy round is the most complex counseling process of medical college admission.
+In this round, the counselling authorities conduct counseling based on the list of students who have not been allotted any seats in any round of counseling.

 The names of students would not be reflected in the unallotted list of KEA.
 (This could be mainly due to either of two reasons.
 Firstly, for either opting for the seats and not taking it when allotted and Secondly, by not doing option entry in any of the three rounds of counseling procedures).